ember-learn/cli-guides/guides/basic-use/cli-commands.md

 `ember generate` creates new files within your app.
 For example, you can use it to create components, routes, services, models, and more.
 For a full list, type `ember generate --help`.

-The CLI's `generate` command will ensure that new files contain the necessary boilerplate, that they go in the right directories, and thatn file naming conventions are followed.
+The CLI's `generate` command will ensure that new files contain the necessary boilerplate, that they go in the right directories, and that file naming conventions are followed.
 For example, components must always have a dash in their names.
 To avoid mistakes that are hard to debug, always use the CLI to create files instead of creating the files by hand.

 ### Example use